 A call extension enables a potential customer to call the advertiser.
-A phone number is displayed directly inside the advertisement.
+A phone number is displayed directly in the advertisement.

 A location extension is a means to inform the customer about the location of the advertiser’s store.
 This only makes sense for geographical targeting and if stores are available.

-Offer extensions enable the advertiser to provide a link to a special offer on his website.
-This is very helpful for temporary offerings.
+Offer extensions enable the advertiser to provide a link to a special offer on their website.
+This is very useful for temporary offerings.

 Sitelinks are only visible for the 3 highest ranked ads.

 Social annotations link the ad to the company’s Google+ account.
 The annotation informs about the number of followers and is a link to the Google+ page of the advertiser.
-This only works if the same account is used for the Google+ appearance and for AdWords.
+This only works if the same account is used for the Google+ appearance and for Google Ads.

 Google collects user experience ratings for various retailers.
 These can optionally be displayed in the ad.